mircealungu/homepage/content/home/about.md

 1. Software Evolution
 1. Software Ecosystems
 3. Big Software Data
-4. Personalized Learning
+4. Personalized Learning Systems

 ### Student Projects
-If you are a student, looking for a thesis see my [student projects](https://github.com/mircealungu/student-projects) info on GitHub.
+If you are a student looking for a thesis, see my [student projects](https://github.com/mircealungu/student-projects) info on GitHub.